-- A substantial portion of our executive compensation is delivered through variable incentives that are "at risk".
-We structure a significant portion of our named executive officers' compensation to be variable, at risk and tied directly to our measurable performance.
-For 2021, approximately 99% of our Chief Executive Officer's total reported compensation and, on average, approximately 98% of our other named executive officers' total reported compensation was at risk, consisting of annual bonuses and long-term incentive compensation granted in the form of stock options to purchase shares of our common stock and restricted stock unit ("RSU") awards that may be settled for shares of our common stock, as reported in the "2021 Summary Compensation Table." - Our executive bonuses are entirely dependent on meeting corporate objectives.
+• Our executive bonuses are entirely dependent on meeting corporate objectives.
 Our named executive officers' annual bonus opportunities are entirely dependent upon our achievement of annual corporate objectives established each year.
-For 2021, our named executive officers received annual bonuses equal to 125% of their target annual bonus opportunity based on our performance as measured against the pre-established corporate goals for 2021. - We emphasize long-term equity incentives.
+For 2022, our named executive officers received annual bonuses equal to 85% of their target annual bonus opportunity based on our performance as measured against the pre-established corporate goals for 2022.

+- We emphasize long-term equity incentives.
 Equity awards are an integral part of our executive compensation program and comprise the primary "at-risk" portion of each named executive officer's compensation package.
 We have historically granted equity awards primarily in the form of stock options.
 These awards strongly align our named executive officers' interests with those of our stockholders by providing a continuing financial incentive to maximize long-term value for our stockholders and by encouraging our named executive officers to remain in our long-term employ.
 Stock options are also the predominant vehicle among biopharmaceutical companies at our stage of development, and the most prevalent type of equity award used by our peer companies.
-The Company also grants RSU awards as part of the equity award mix from time to time, which we believe improves the balance and risk profile of our executive compensation program, in addition to further incentivizing retention and aligning our named executive officers' interest with those of our stockholders. - New 2021 long-term performance incentive plan, or "2021 LTPIP", aligns management incentives to significant, sustained value creation.
+The Company also grants RSU awards as part of the equity award mix from time to time, which we believe improves the balance and risk profile of our executive compensation program, in addition to further incentivizing retention and aligning our named executive officers' interest with those of our stockholders. - 2021 long-term performance incentive plan, or "2021 LTPIP", aligns management incentives to significant, sustained value creation.
 Kodiak stockholders approved the 2021 LTPIP, a unique seven-year equity incentive plan (2021-2028) at a special meeting on October 13, 2021.
-LTPIP awards are earned only through significant, sustained value creation for our stockholders.

-Under the 2021 LTPIP, options are earned primarily based on stock price appreciation between \$200 and \$800 per share.
-At each level, our stock price has to meet or exceed the corresponding stock price goal for a period of 90 consecutive trading days.
+Under the 2021 LTPIP, options are earned primarily based on our stock price meeting or exceeding specified targets between \$200 and \$800 per share for a period of 90 consecutive trading days.

-Up to 35% of the options can also be earned through the achievement of important operational milestones to the extent that those options have not yet been earned through stock appreciation.
-Specifically, up to 25% of the LTPIP options could be earned on approval by the U.S. Food and Drug Administration of a Biologics License

-Application in respect of a first, second and third major indication (RVO, DME and/or wAMD), and up to 10% may be earned based on attainment of sales of at least \$2.5 billion in a completed fiscal year.
+Up to 35% of the options can also be earned through the achievement of important operational milestones as follows: (i) up to 25% of the LTPIP options could be earned on approval by the U.S. Food and Drug Administration of a Biologics License Application in respect of a first, second and third major indication (RVO, DME and/or wAMD), and (ii) up to 10% may be earned based on attainment of sales of at least \$2.5 billion in a completed fiscal year.